bhbmaster/covid19/README.md

 *Sidenote:* The version of python is specified with the `PYTHON` variable at the beginning of the run.sh script.
 This is important for my linux server because the `python` program points to `python2.7` by default, so I must specify python 3 by using the `python3.x` program call (such as `python3.9`)

+*Sidenote:* Created two wrapper scripts for `run.sh`, `run-wrapper.sh` & `run-and-pull-wrapper.sh`.
+One just kicks off `run.sh`, prints the PIDS, and follows the log.
+The latter updates the latest code from git using `git pull` and then kicks off `run.sh`, prints the PIDS and follows the log.
+Canceling the log follow, doesn't cancel the operation - you will need to kill the posted PIDs.

 ## Simple Wrapper Script

-Run `run-simple.sh` from root directory of the project and it will run `usa-ca/county-plot.py` and then `covid19plot.py`.
+Run `run-simple-mac.sh` from root directory of the project and it will run `usa-ca/county-plot.py` and then `covid19plot.py`.
 Output is shown on terminal and not saved to run logs for parsing.
 This runs the faster script first, unlike the `run.sh` wrapper script which runs the lengthier plotter (covid19plot.py) first.

-From a MAC run `run-simple-open.sh` which runs the same two scripts and then opens the results in a default browser.
+From a MAC run `run-simple-open-mac.sh` which runs the same two scripts and then opens the results in a default browser.
 This will work on MAC but probably not Windows or Linux as it uses `open <file>` program (if I am not mistaken that is only supported on MACs; for other OS need different program to launch files with their default application).

 *Sidenote:* These scripts call the default python program using python.
 So if that calls `python2.7` for you, this script will fail.
 To fix that, you will need to edit the script to call `python3.x`, such as `python3.9`, instead just `python`.